clevegomes/tripsort.v2/Readme.md

 different from each other in terms of content, details, language etc But how ever all these cards must have an arrival and departure location.
-To make things simpler I assume that the arrival and departure locations will be names of cities only.
+To make things simpler I assume that the arrival and departure locations are names of cities only.

-These stack of cards need to sorted only based on the arrival location and departure location.
+These stack of cards need to be sorted only based on the arrival location and departure location.
 The sorted cards then need to be displayed to the user.